grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [X] The mini sub in some situation wants to create even more noise, so they make some kind of adjustment to the engines to run clackily or something.
 * [X] at some point have one of the characters dip a comb in engine grease and run it through their hair
 * [X] they have a pile of crappy old (pre-war) bicycles, when the cargo bay is clear, they have donut races like the Seven xmas party:
+* [X] possibly the gnat has a window for hand-steering?
+(How did the rescue sub in red october know where it was precisely enough to hit a mating collar?)
 * [X] someone says sub-marine like it's two words. maybe a trader in a depot or something.
 	* (because submarine is such a strange mush of a word to say)
+* They battle a giant storm, and can't submerge for some reason
+	* At one point the engines swamp and suck all the air out of the boat and pump in diesel fumes
+	* The boat goes over on its side:
+		* A long time passes while it's on its side.
+The heavy ballast at the bottom of the boat trying to set their gravitational desires right.
+"Jesus, will it come back upright?"
+"She'll come back up.
+They always come back up.
+Well, almost always"
 * [ ] A conversation about why salmon cans are shaped with an angle:
 	* Because the can rolls in a circle on the floor!
 		* Shakes is the one who suggests this
 		* "I wish I could all cans like this.
 I hate it when a can falls over in the Gnat and rolls forward where I can't get it."
 	* No, cuz they can stack more cans in the hold of a ship
 * [ ] Maybe in some battle situation, they can use 3D thinking to outwit some smart enemy who is limited to 2D thinking. (ala kahn in star trek 2)
 * [ ] They use dead reckoning to navigate, and have to correct their location with celestial sitings at night.
 * [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
 	* It would be nice to make this the _first_ story because it has all the elements of The Enemy Below.
 It's archetypal for a submarine story, and at the same time can introduce all styles and characters you want to use.
+* [ ] someone fishes from the deck of the ship
+* [ ] The contrast between the noisy fast mini sub, and the quiet slow smugglers sub.
+* [ ] the pilot blows the tanks on the gnat and breaches the sub to attract attention of the authorities
+* [ ] they separate from the gnat and have to give it a depth and location and time to meet for a rendezvous under silence

 ## style
 :style:
 * remember to include a lot of spatial description: the reader should be able to SEE the sub/spaces in their head.
 	* build a map in their head for them.
 * See notes on memory house in writing
 * Just make the first submarine novel GO:
 	* Go for character-driven (fear) excitement through staring at dials
 	* This first book should be the pop novel: readable, accessible, character-driven
 	* an accessible novel is more likely to be something you could sell/build a fanbase
 	* maybe keep the style experiments for reference when you later go back to write filthy scum
 	* and the submarine novel is just accessible and readable, with occasional elements of that style?
 	* a more stylized one is more likely to push you in a more award-winning type direction, but that can come later
 	* do both?!
 	* Go for descriptive renderings of sounds, and on the rare occasions it merits it, sights
 	* I'm not sure the sub novel can be all the things you want it to be
 	* also, different sub books/stories/chapters could have different styles as you go
 	* better to produce than to get stuck trying to get the perfect style
 	* accessibility is more important than style:
 		* do NOT fall into the trap of keeping things abstract for the sake of style. those books are often (and often rightfully) unpopular.
 		* on the other hand layering style on top of accessibility is the dream: like Batman
 * maybe with the engine running full blast, it SOUNDS heavy and grimey, like dopesmoker.